ARM-software/abi-aa/buildattr64/buildattr64.rst

 Combining attribute values of aeabi_pauthabi
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The partial order is custom.
-Two entities are compabitible if both ``Tag_PAuth_Platform`` and ``Tag_PAuth_Schema`` are identical.
+Two entities are compatible if both ``Tag_PAuth_Platform`` and ``Tag_PAuth_Schema`` are identical.

 The compatibility between an entity with ``Tag_PAuth_Platform`` = 0,